-The adventure doesn’t stop there — cuddle with koalas, pet kangaroos, spend time adventuring in the outback, explore Sydney, discover the Great Barrier Reef, and of course, immerse yourself in the relaxed lifestyle of Australian culture!
+The adventure doesn’t stop there — get up close with koalas and kangaroos, spend time adventuring in the outback, explore Sydney, discover the Great Barrier Reef, and of course, immerse yourself in the relaxed lifestyle of Australian culture!

 Come with us to this for a mix of fun, relaxation, adventure and cultural immersion that we’re sure you’ll never forget!